cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ### Displaying your NFT

-One of the most adopted NFT browers is [pool.pm](https://pool.pm/tokens).
+One of the most adopted NFT browsers is [pool.pm](https://pool.pm/tokens).
-Simply enter your address in the search bar, hit enter and your NFT will be displayed with all it's attributes and the corresponding image.
+Enter your address in the search bar, hit enter, and your NFT will be displayed with all its attributes and the corresponding image.

 ![img](../../static/img/nfts/poolpm_nft.png)